jynnie/soullocke/README.md

 Overview of main features.
 Currently used as a checklist while the project is in development.

-- [ ] Easily track where Pokémon are caught and when they are boxed, swapped into your team, defeated, etc.
+- Easily track where Pokémon are caught and when they are boxed, swapped into your team, defeated, etc.
-- [ ] Timeline view of soul-linked trainers' teams and catches.
+- Timeline view of soul-linked trainers' teams and catches.
-- [ ] Box view to browse soul-linked trainers' Pokémon.
+- Filter and search tracked Pokémon.

+Future features include password locking edit mode.
+Please leave feature requests as an [issue](https://github.com/jynnie/soullocke/issues).

 ### Open Questions